seankross/bookdown-start/docs/01-Theme4.md

 Quantitative metrics of vegetation color extracted from PhenoCam imagery provide data that are consistent with ground observations of phenology and as well as other conventional vegetation indices across ecosystems.

+### Red chromatic coordinate (gcc)

+**Definition**

+The ratio of the red digital number to the sum of the red, green, blue digital numbers from a digital camera.  rcc_90 is the 90th percentile of the rcc within a set of pixel called a region of interest (ROI)

+**Motivation**

+Quantitative metrics of red vegetation color extracted from PhenoCam imagery provide data on changes in pigments over the course of fall senescence (fall color change and leaf drop).
+The rcc can be highly correlated with gcc except in the fall when the gcc declines but rcc increases.  rcc_90 is an index of peak fall colors.

 ### Focal sites

 | Site Name       | Site (and PhenoCam) ID     | NEON Domain     | Latitude  |  Longitude | Dominant Species |